 With training in computer technology and digital forensics, you can work in prevention by working to secure existing systems, law enforcement, and even investigations.
 Depending on your specific focus within LCCC’s Computer Security program, you may receive training in network management, accounting, criminal investigation and law, or data recovery.
 Either way, you’ll have highly focused, technical skills suitable for the workforce.

 The program offers short-term certificates that can be earned in one semester, one-year certificates, and an Associate Degree.
 Of course, you may choose to further your education beyond LCCC through our University Partnership or transfer programs.

 Computer Security Programs

-Earn a Bachelor’s Degree – On LCCC’s Campus
+Earn a Bachelor’s and Master’s Degree on LCCC’s Campus

 - Bachelor of Science in Computer Information Systems, Networking Option

 - Bachelor of Science in Computer Information Systems, Programming Option